4 Writing Your Future

 Despite their limitations, and the fact that we’re still trying to figure out what their long term impacts will be, writing machines may help you to communicate more clearly and quickly.
 (Pratschke 2023; Stokel-Walker and Noorden 2023; Hutson 2021)

-4.6.4 Writers are fighters!
+4.6.4 Writers are Fighters!

 Another technique for improving your written communication is to deliberately write something every day, that might be a personal diary that only you read, or it could be something more public like blog.
 Schedule a time every day, say 15 to 30 minutes when you will do this without fail.
 Sometimes this will be easy, other times it will be hard.
 What’s important is that you write something, see figure 8.5.
 That writing could take several forms: